BnfAnalytics/PowerBI_PL300/README.md

         1.3.6.
 Merge and append queries
         1.3.7.
 Identify and create appropriate keys for relationships 1.3.8.
 Configure data loading for queries
+# Domain 2: Model the data (25–30%)
+# 2.1.
+Design and implement a data model
+         2.1.1.
+Configure table and column properties
+         2.1.2.
+Implement role-playing dimensions
+         2.1.3.
+Define a relationship's cardinality and cross-filter direction 2.1.4.
+Create a common date table
+         2.1.5.
+Implement row-level security roles
+# 2.2.
+Create model calculations by using DAX
+      2.2.1.
+Create single aggregation measures
+      2.2.2.
+Use CALCULATE to manipulate filters
+      2.2.3.
+Implement time intelligence measures
+      2.2.4.
+Identify implicit measures and replace with explicit measures 2.2.5.
+Use basic statistical functions
+      2.2.6.
+Create semi-additive measures
+      2.2.7.
+Create a measure by using quick measures 2.2.8.
+Create calculated tables
+# 2.3.
+Optimize model performance
+     2.3.1.
+Improve performance by identifying and removing unnecessary rows and columns 2.3.2.
+Identify poorly performing measures, relationships, and visuals by using Performance Analyzer 2.3.4.
+Improve performance by choosing optimal data types 2.3.5.
+Improve performance by summarizing data
 # Link of YouTube Videos:
 # Module 1: Prepare the Data
 Day-1: Get Ready For Your MS Power BI Exam With This Free Training Course! #Day-1 https://youtu.be/SQ7aWdzcxSU